-A large body of literature has established the negative impact of social fractionalization on economic development (Alesina et al. 2003, Hjort 2014, Burgess et al. 2015).

-Yet, less is known about the specific mechanisms through which fractionalization impacts economic outcomes.
-This paper investigates how the level of fractionalization impacts a group's ability to respond to an economic shock and drive productivity growth, by studying South Korea in the 1970s when the country experienced a 60% growth agricultural output per household over ten years.
+Social fractionalization refers to divisions within society along dimensions like race, ethnicity, religion, language, or culture.
+A high level of fractionalization can negatively impact economic development (Alesina et al. 2003, Hjort 2014, Burgess et al. 2015).
+Yet, less is known about how social fractionalization impacts a group's ability to respond to an economic shock and drive productivity growth.
+This paper investigates this question by studying South Korea in the 1970s when the country experienced a 60% growth in agricultural output per household over ten years.

 Rural Korea in the 1970s is an ideal environment for studying this question for three reasons.
 First, it offers a reliable measure of social fractionalization at the village level.
-Typically, measuring fractionalization is difficult because fractionalization tends to occur along many dimensions-race, ethnicity, religion, language, and culture-to define a single variable to proxy social structure (Bossert et al. 2011, Esteban and Ray 2011, Esteban et al. 2012).
-In contrast, in rural Korean society, fractionalization can be proxied by the density of family class that shared the same parental lineage (Yang 2019).
-This is because Korean rural villages were defined by one dominant characteristic: extended kin network.
+Typically, measuring fractionalization is difficult because fractionalization tends to occur along many dimensions simultaneously to define a single variable to proxy social structure (Bossert et al. 2011, Esteban and Ray 2011, Esteban et al. 2012).
+In contrast, the fractionalization of Korean villages can be proxied by the geographic concentration of family clans that shared the same parental lineage.
+This is because Korean villages were defined by one dominant characteristic: extended kin network.
 Other social divisions prevalent in developing countries, such as ethnicity and language, did not exist in Korea.
 Clans were a legacy of a pre-modern, class-based society, representing social fractionalization that persisted in rural villages into the 20th century.
 Some villages displayed high clan homogeneity, with as many as 90% of households sharing a family name.
-A major reason for the high concentration of clans was to the change in inheritance law in the 17th century, which excluded daughters from being inheritors.
-Daughters were then incentivized to leave their native villages to live with their husbands, while sons often lived close to inherited assets, such as farmland or a house.
+A major reason for the high concentration of clans was the change in inheritance law in the 17th century, which excluded daughters from being inheritors.
+Daughters were then incentivized to leave their native villages to live with their husbands, while sons often lived close to inherited assets, such as farmland or a house (Yang 2019).